lockss/lockss-downloader/README.md

 *   By default, the LOCKSS Downloader downloads the target project <https://github.com/foo/bar> into `${HOME}/bar` (i.e. derived from the repository name), but you can specify the target directory of your choice with `--download-dir=${dir}`.

-*   By default, the LOCKSS Downloader replaces the target directory wholesale, but you can request that it keep a backup copy of the existing download directory with `--keep-previous` by renaming to a name with a unique suffix.

 *   With `--version`, the LOCKSS Downloader displays its version number and exits.

 ## Running a Particular Version